Semiteq/SpectrumVisualizer/SpectrumVisualizer.Uart/readme.md

    - System.IO.Ports for UART communication

 2. **Configuration:**
-   - Set the correct COM port and baud rate (default: `COM3`, `115200`) in `DeviceManager.cs`.
+   - Set the correct COM port and baud rate in `DeviceManager.cs`.
-   - Adjust `UartMessageStruct` constants if the incoming message structure changes.
+   - Adjust `MessageStruct1` and `MessageStruct2` constants if the incoming message structure changes.

 3. **Running the Application:**
-   - Build the project in Visual Studio.
+   - Build the project in Visual Studio via `dotnet publish -r win-x64 -c Release --self-contained true /p:PublishSingleFile=true`.
    - Launch the Spectrum Visualizer application.
    - The application will auto-populate available COM ports; select one to start acquiring and visualizing spectrum data.